MIDI (MID-infrared Interferometric instrument)

 - Overview: a short description of the instrument

-- News: list of changes affecting the instrument and/or its pages.
+- News: list of changes that affected the instrument and/or its operation.

 - Instrument Description: all the important parameters of the instrument.

-- Manuals: links to all the documents related to MIDI.
+- Manuals: links to all the documents related to MIDI during it operational lifespan.

-- Tools: a collection of useful tools and informations for preparing and analyzing the MIDI observations.
+- Tools: a collection of useful tools and informations for analyzing the MIDI observations.

 - Links: miscellaneous links about interferometry and MIDI.